jdersch/PERQemu/PERQemu/Readme.txt

   RS-232:
     - The Z80 SIO chip is implemented to work with the new Z80 emulator;
-    - Software running under emulation should/will be able to control a real physical serial port on the host, but this has not been tested yet with the new Z80 code, and Configurator support to assign the host device is not yet available.
+    - Software running under emulation should/will be able to control a real physical serial port on the host, but this has not yet been rewritten to work with the new Z80 code.
+Settings and Configurator support to assign the host device path and enable the port is in place, however;
+    - The nifty RSX: pseudo-device for transferring text files from the host to POS will be reinstated too.

   GPIB:
-    - The TMS9914 controller chip is implemented to work with the new Z80, but it is very fresh and still incomplete and occasionally loses the plot;
+    - The TMS9914 controller chip is implemented to work with the new Z80, but it is still incomplete and occasionally seems to confuse POS (reporting non-fatal errors that don't seem to negatively affect operation);
     - Supports basic System Controller, Talker and Listener features, but just enough to support what the PERQ needs.
 Being able to drive a real GPIB card in the host computer would be pretty darn cool but I wouldn't hold